natario1/CameraView/README.md

 What to capture - either picture or video.
 This has a couple of consequences:

-- Sizing: capture and preview size are chosen among the available picture or video sizes, depending on the flag
+- Sizing: capture and preview size are chosen among the available picture or video sizes, depending on the flag.
+When `picture`, we choose the max possible picture size and adapt the preview.
+When `video`, we respect the `videoQuality` choice and adapt the picture and the preview size.
-- Picture capturing: **you can capture pictures during a `video` session**, though they will be captured as 'screenshots' of preview frames.
-This is fast and thus works well with slower camera sensors, but the captured image can be blurry or noisy.
+- Picture capturing: due to sizing behavior, capturing pictures in `video` mode might lead to inconsistent results.
+In this case it is encouraged to use `captureSnapshot` instead, which will capture preview frames.
+This is fast and thus works well with slower camera sensors.
+- Picture capturing: while recording a video, image capturing might work, but it is not guaranteed (it's device dependent)
 - Permission behavior: when requesting a `video` session, the record audio permission will be requested.
 If this is needed, the audio permission should be added to your manifest or the app will crash.

 ```java